SanderMertens/flecs/docs/FAQ.md

     });
 ```

-Additionally, `action` can be used for more complex queries (see next question).
+Additionally, `iter` can be used for more complex queries (see next question).

 ### Why can I create queries and systems both as template parameters and as strings?
 In the C++ API you can express simple queries with plain template parameters like this example: